 2) If the attribute is specified as capable of carrying a null value or carrying no information.
-In such case, if the Generic Provisioning MnS consumer supplies a (non-null) value, the supplied value is used; otherwise, the null value is used.
+In such case, if the MnS consumer supplies a (non-null) value, the supplied value is used; otherwise, the null value is used.